Karel V. Fennick, 83, of Streator, passed away Sunday, Oct. 6, 2019, at Heritage Health Therapy and Senior Care, Streator.

 His family and friends will never forget how his warmth, generosity, sense of humor, wisdom and love enriched their lives.

-To send flowers to Karel's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Karel V. Fennick, please visit our floral store.